instana/nginx-tracing/README.md

 The simplest way is just to assign to the agent a unique zone (the `docker-compose.yml` file comes with the pre-defined `nginx-tracing-demo` zone), and simply create the application to contain all calls with the `agent.zone` tag to have the value `nginx-tracing-demo`.

-## Setup in your own environment
+## Setup Nginx tracing in your own environment

 In order to install the technology preview in your own setup, you will need to:
 1. [Get the right binaries](#released-binaries) for your Nginx version
-2. Copy the binaries where your Nginx server can access them
+2. [Copy the binaries](#copy-the-binaries) where your Nginx server can access them
 3. [Edit the Nginx configurations](#edit-the-nginx-configurations)
 4. Restart the Nginx process or [trigger a configuration reload](https://docs.nginx.com/nginx/admin-guide/basic-functionality/runtime-control/#controlling-nginx) sending a `reload` command